OctopusDeploy/docs/docs/administration/upgrading/long-term-support.md

 ![Fast lane and slow lane](release-lanes.png)

-We realize not every customer is the same so we provide two release lanes, the "fast lane" and the "slow lane".
+We realize not every customer is the same so we provide two release lanes, the **fast lane** and the **slow lane**.
 This way you can choose which releases are best for your situation.

 - The **fast lane** is where we ship new features when they are ready, usually every 4-6 weeks, and where we ship bug fixes and minor enhancements into patches every few days.
 Octopus Cloud customers are always in the fast lane.
 - The **slow lane** is where we stabilize and ship releases with long-term support, along with any patches containing critical bug fixes and security patches for up to six months.